cjus/node-neo4j-presentation/presentation/teleprompt.md

 # Enter Neo4j
 -------------------------------------
-^ There are lots of [graph databases] to choose from.
+^ There many [graph databases] to choose from.

-In addition, there are products which offer Graph Database functionality combined with document and key/value stores, such as [OrientDB] and [ArangoDB].
+Additionally, some products offer Graph Database functionality combined with document and key/value stores, such as [OrientDB] and [ArangoDB].

 During the past decade, others have been doing interesting work in the graph database space, such as [Microsoft Research's] [Trinity] project.